-On September 7, 2021, we purchased all of the intellectual property assets of PSI's affiliate, FLUX Photon Corporation ("FPC"), in exchange for performance-based cash payments equal to 20% of our future consolidated Net Cash Flow (as defined in the related Asset Purchase Agreement) up to \$18,000,000.
-The acquired FPC intellectual property includes new approaches to carbon capture and utilization, atmospheric water harvesting, waste heat and energy recovery, industrial photosynthesis for mass scale decarbonization, and the sustainable production of very large agricultural outputs for fractional inputs.
-On December 10, 2021, the Asset Purchase Agreement was amended to provide for the payment by the Company of a \$350,000 down payment against the purchase price, corresponding to a potential performance-based cash payment of \$17,650,000 required under the Asset Purchase Agreement.
-The FPC intangible assets were valued at \$9,771,750 at the acquisition date.
-We have not recorded the purchased assets or related contingent purchase consideration (other than the \$350,000 down payment mentioned above), as we have determined the fair value of the intellectual property is not realizable in the foreseeable future, and the contingent purchase consideration is neither probable nor reasonably estimable.
-The FPC intangible assets will recognized as payments are made under the Asset Purchase Agreement or when payments become probable and reasonably estimable.
+On September 7, 2021, we purchased the intellectual property assets of Comstock Innovations affiliate, FLUX Photon Corporation ("FPC"), in exchange for \$18,000,000 payable in cash to FPC at a rate equal to 20% of the future monthly consolidated sales, less total variable costs, less operating expenses, maintenance, tax payments, and debt service payments of the Company and its now and hereafter-existing subsidiaries, until the purchase price of \$18,000,000 has been fully paid.
+The acquired FPC intellectual property includes new approaches to carbon capture and utilization, atmospheric water harvesting, waste heat and energy recovery, industrial photosynthesis for mass scale decarbonization, and the sustainable production of very large agricultural outputs.
+On December 10, 2021, the Asset Purchase Agreement was amended to provide for the payment by the Company of a \$350,000 down payment against the purchase price, thereby decreasing the potential performance-based cash payment of \$17,650,000.
+We did not record the purchased assets or related contingent purchase consideration.
+Based on historical and continuing losses and no current evidence that the value of the asset would be recoverable through the use of FPC's research activities, the intangible asset was deemed unrecoverable during the first quarter of 2022 and was fully impaired.
+We recognized an impairment loss of \$338,035 (net of accumulated amortization) in the statement of operations during the year ended December 31, 2022 for the renewable energy segment.